smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 You should always be analysing and testing your website to work out how you can improve the user experience and more effectively target your customer segments.
 However, to do this strategically, you need to know exactly what content is on your website and whether it is any good.

 ####Solution: Create a content inventory or audit
 A content inventory is an organised list of your web content including as much information about each piece of content as possible.
-A content audit is a qualitative tool that helps you figure out whether those content pieces are any good.
+A content audit is a qualitative tool that can identify content that might be missing, as well as content that needs updating or removing.

 A content inventory lets you know what content you have on your website.
 Even if you have a small site, you may forget what's on some of your pages or begin to take your website for granted (it's familiar; therefore it's ok).
 A content inventory includes basic things like: